xavivives/abstractions/docs/Projects/InterplanetaryMindMap.md

 - As a monetizable service
 - Using IPMM data format as structure
 - Embed btc/eth transaction

-# Insights
 ## Projects focus
 - Define prcess for tacking them
 - Define project time-frame and scope beforehand
-## Polarized escalation
-- Polarization factor
-- Subtle escalation

-## Any information should have a source link

-## Meditation posture
-### Hands on the coxis join

-# To look
-- Open hands keyboard
-- Ghost in a shell movie
-- Eco project from Galicia.
-Econstrucción?
-- Working sitting
-- Workout to make stright/sittin back srong
-- My legs problems due of cross leg sitting
-- Kneeing vs cross-leg sitting
-- Set meditation habit before `exploration`
-- Personality types (enologia?) from Jordi
-- Meditation stoll.
-It can knee or cross-leg.
-Made as soft material only?
-- Ask for batteries at electric vehicle shops (bike-shops) and deixalleria
-- Sketchup files in github
-# Analize vocdoni

-# Vipassana
-## How to create habit
-- Group sittings
-- Gong
-- Anyware
-## Course
-- History
-- Food
-- Mental process types
- - Anaconda/Sangoku ball
- - Comenting as a show-man to keep the attention
-## How to communicate to parents
-- Wheel-chair accsibility
-- I need to first destill my understanding of the technique
-## Technique reminders
-## Essencials
-- Practice awerness and equanimity on daily situtaions
-- Use anapana to get focus
-- Vipassana is to rewire the sensation-reaction association
-- Create a habit of doing it.
-Better done than perfect (long)
-- Counting is no-good.
-It is easy because it uses the wording as focus point
-### Anapana
-## Liberation process eficiency
-## Destill my understanding of the technique